 Dr Gillian Rudduck PhD MCOptom DipTp(IP) Higher Cert Glauc

-Vice President, Council Member - North West
+President, Council Member - North West

-Gillian has over 20 years' experience in a wide range of optometry, including primary and secondary care and academia, and currently practices as a consultant optometrist and a clinical lead at Wirral University Teaching Hospitals.
+Gillian has over 20 years' experience in a wide range of optometry, including primary and secondary care and academia, and currently practises as a consultant optometrist and a clinical lead at Wirral University Teaching Hospitals.

 Ian White BSc MCOptom DipTp(IP) Prof Cert Glauc Prof Cert Med Ret

-Council member - North West
+Council Member - North West

 Ian began his career on the high street, working in both multiples and independent practices.
 He later moved into domiciliary practice and continues to work in this sector on a part-time basis.
 The remainder of his time is spent working in the Diabetic Eye Screening Programme, which he has been involved with since 2009.